amacd31/forest-trails/README.md

 Each player starts with:

-  * A main gold and stone in their base with a secondary gold and stone nearby.
+  * A main gold and stone in their base with two secondary golds and stones nearby.
   * 6 berry bushes
   * 4 main sheep
   * 2 groups of 2 sheep nearby